Ettore Boiardi: Career

 After his arrival in New York, Boiardi worked in a succession of upscale Manhattan restaurants, including those at the Claridge and Ritz-Carlton hotels.
 He then followed his brother Paolo to the kitchen of the Plaza Hotel in New York City, working his way up to head chef.
 He supervised the preparation of the homecoming meal served by Woodrow Wilson at the White House for 2,000 returning World War I soldiers.
+During this time Boiardi also earned work at The Greenbrier, in White Sulphur Springs, West Virginia.

 In 1917, Boiardi moved to Cleveland and worked at first at The Union Club, then became the head chef at the Hotel Winton, where he introduced a menu featuring Italian cuisine, including spaghetti dinners.
 His tenure at the hotel lasted until 1924, at which point he departed to establish his own restaurant, Il Giardino d'Italia (The Garden of Italy), at the intersection of East 9th Street and Woodland Avenue.
 The patrons of Il Giardino d'Italia frequently asked for samples and recipes of his spaghetti sauce, so he began selling it packaged in milk bottles.

 In 1928, Boiardi met Maurice and Eva Weiner, who were patrons of his restaurant and owners of a local self-service grocery store chain.
 The Weiners helped the Boiardi brothers develop a process for canning the food at scale.
 They also procured distribution across the United States through their grocery's wholesale partners.
 Boiardi's spaghetti sauce was soon being stocked in markets nationwide.
 In 1928, the company opened a factory to meet the demands of national distribution.